 View this post on Instagram

 - Affordable price point at $250 or less

 - Iconic boot style and overall solid construction

 - From a brand with longstanding heritage and American tradition

 - Extremely comfortable, removable insole

-- Built to last as evidenced through 4 years of wear
+- Built to last as evidenced through a handful years of wear

 - No-slip MAXWear Wedge outsole is long lasting, providing excellent traction